Qiskit/rustworkx/paper.md

 However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support associated edge data with arbitrary Python types. _graph-tool_ supports associated edge data at the cost of maintaing the data in a separate data structure.
 Thus, the main contribution of _rustworkx_ is keeping the ease of use of _NetworkX_ without sacrificing performance.

 We note that existing code using _NetworkX_ needs to be modified to use _rustworkx_. _rustworkx_ is not a drop-in replacement for _NetworkX_, which may be a possible limitation for some users.
-The authors provide a _NetworkX_ to _rustworkx_ conversion guide on the documentation to aid in those situations.
+The authors provide a _NetworkX_ to _rustworkx_ conversion guide in the documentation to aid in those situations.

 # Graph data structures